 In the Google editor, open the Attachments menu and select an attachment.
 A new tab opens, displaying the attachment in the Google editor.

 Note: The Attachment menu displays the number of attachments of the document.

 Display and edit properties and workflows

-1. In the Google editor, press the Show / Edit file properties & workflow button.
-A pop-up opens, displaying the document's:
+1. In the Google editor, click the Show / Edit file properties & workflow button.
+A dialog opens, displaying the document's:

-2. If you are a workflow participant in the document, you can perform workflow actions from this pop-up.
+2. If you are a workflow participant in the document, you can perform workflow actions from this dialog.

-3. If you are a contributor of the document, you can press the Edit document properties button to update the values of the custom properties.
+3. If you are a contributor of the document, you can click the Edit document properties button to update the values of the custom properties.